PDFs by language

 Most managed care plans have lower premiums, co-pays, and/or co-insurance than traditional fee-for-service insurance.
 Premiums, co-pays, and co-insurance amounts can differ between managed care companies and even between services within the same company.
 There’s usually no need to file claim forms.

 Some managed care plans require members to use a primary care provider who coordinates all of the patient’s care and serves as a “gatekeeper” for care from specialists.
 The gatekeeper is usually a primary care doctor who’s responsible for the overall medical care of the patient.
 This doctor organizes and approves medical treatments, tests, specialty referrals, and hospitalizations.
 For example, if you need to see an expert like a lung specialist, you would need a referral from your primary care doctor before the specialist sees you.
 Otherwise your plan might not pay.

 Under most plans, members must use only the services of certain providers and institutions that have contracts with the plan.
 These plans may require that members choose providers from a particular list or network of providers.
 When you choose to go outside the network for care, you generally have to pay more, or even pay for the full service with no help from your health insurance plan.
-Some of these plans will pay at least part of the cost to see someone outside the network if you get approval from the plan before the visit or service (also called pre-authorization).
+Some of these plans will pay at least part of the cost of seeing someone outside the network if you get approval from the plan before the visit or service (also called pre-authorization).

 A point-of-service plan (POS) is a type of HMO.
 The primary care doctors in a POS plan usually refer you to other doctors in the plan or network.
 If your doctor refers you to a doctor who’s not in the plan (out of network), you should check to see if the plan will pay all or part of the bill before you go.
 But if you choose a doctor outside the network, you will have to pay co-insurance, even if the service is covered by the plan.